Trailblazer Award & Trailblazer Planning Grant

 TRAILBLAZER PLANNING GRANT

-The Trailblazer Planning Grant Awards support development of community-university partnerships to improve health, examine social determinants of health, or enhance health equity to result in future collaborative research proposals.
+The Trailblazer Planning Grant Awards support development of community-university partnerships to improve health, or examine social determinants of health to result in future collaborative research proposals.
 The award can be used to establish new partnerships or to strengthen/expand existing community-university partnerships to solve critical health problems affecting Hoosiers.
-This award will not fund research pilots; instead, it will fund activities that help develop partnerships between organizations that have potential to later engage joint research projects to address health, health equity or social determinants of health (SDoH).
+This award will not fund research pilots; instead, it will fund activities that help develop partnerships between organizations that have potential to later engage joint research projects to address health, or social determinants of health (SDoH).
 The expected outcome of this partnership development award is the development of a future research proposal for opportunities such as the Trailblazer Award.
 Examples of partnership development activities we are interested in funding include conferences, travel expenses and quality improvement assessments.

 Awards will be up to $5,000 over two years to allow for partnership growth and collaborative grant proposal development.